SalishSeaCast/SalishSeaCmd/docs/subcommands.rst

                             CPU architecture to use in PBS or SBATCH directives.
                             Use this to override the default CPU architecture on HPC clusters that have more than one type of CPU;
-                            e.g. sockeye (cascade is default, skylake is alternative) or cedar (skylake is default, broadwell is alternative).
+                            e.g. sockeye (cascade is default, skylake is alternative).
                             This option must be used in conjunction with --core-per-node.
       --deflate
                             Include "salishsea deflate" command in the bash script.